Divergence Strategy

 Supply and Demand

-These zones represent areas in the market where clusters of buy or sell orders are concentrated,
+These zones represent areas in the market where clusters of buy or sell orders are concentrated, often leading to significant shifts in price movement.

 Support and Resistance

-These are price levels that the market has tested multiple times but has been unable to break
+These are price levels that the market has tested multiple times but has been unable to break through, indicating strong barriers where buying or selling pressure dominates.

 Chart Pattern Strategies